eh3rrera/ocpj8-notes/08-Java-I-O-Fundamentals/2-Use-BufferedReader-BufferedWriter-File-FileReader-FileWriter-FileInputStream-FileOutputStream-ObjectOutputStream-ObjectInputStream-and-PrintWriter.md

 [File](https://docs.oracle.com/javase/8/docs/api/java/io/File.html)

 This class is a representation of a file or a directory pathnames.
-Its instaces are immutable, that is, once created, the abstract pathname represented by the object will never change.
+Its instances are immutable, that is, once created, the abstract pathname represented by the object will never change.

 You can create an instance this way:
 ````java